therealssj/hardware-wallet-js/DOCUMENTATION.md

 Makes the hardware wallet initiate the procedure to safely restore a previously saved mnemonic (seed).

 *Params:*
+- wordCount: Should be set to 12 or 24 depending on the number of words in the seed you are trying to recover.
 - usePassphrase: If set to true, a passphrase will be requested before being able to perform some operations (the hardware wallet may save the passphrase until it is disconnected, to avoid asking for it very frequently).